Story Builder: Games

 12 September

-Story Builder: Games is a Key Stage 3 resource from our ever-popular suite of ready-to-use pupil-facing Story Builder activity packs.
+Story Builder: Games and Story Builder: Games Lite are two exciting resources from our ever-popular suite of ready-to-use Story Builder activity packs.

-Developed in consultation with BAFTA and the Family Gaming Database, the resource supports young people to develop their own game ideas and narratives, which they can then enter into the upcoming BAFTA Young Game Designers competition.
+Developed in consultation with BAFTA and the Family Gaming Database, the resources support young people in creating their own game ideas and narratives, which they can enter into the upcoming BAFTA Young Game Designers competition.
+For a little extra support, download our Teaching with Games resource and our Games Glossary to explain the benefits of teaching with games and keep you up to date with the right lingo!

-Whatever the subject, you can use Story Builder: Games to apply learners’ knowledge of game narratives and structure to curricular topics and develop cross-curricular literacy skills through a tried and tested framework for students and create stories for a curricular-focused game.
-Learners will create characters, relevant settings, meaningful stories and more, all based on their research and understanding of their focus area.
+Whatever the subject, you can use Story Builder: Games or Story Builder: Games Lite to apply learners' knowledge of game narratives and structure to curricular topics.
+Young people will develop cross-curricular literacy skills through a tried and tested framework and build stories for games that can have a specific curricular focus or explore narrative writing with a fresh new approach.
+Learners will create characters, relevant settings, meaningful stories and more, all based on their research and understanding of their subject.

 Exclusive Northern Ireland offer